 Free Museums Day and Night in Barcelona

-Many of Barcelona's museums are offering free entry on 18th and 19th May 2018!
+Many of Barcelona's museums are offering free entry on 18th May 2019!
 Make the most of the opportunity and enjoy the special activities on offer!

 To discover some of Barcelona's many museums for free

 If your “museum” budget doesn’t stretch as far as you’d like, or if you’ve always dreamed of exploring some of Barcelona’s many museums at night, you won’t want to miss the Free Museums events held in the city!

 Free access to museums in Barcelona: International Museum Day 2019